 Operating Activities.
-Net cash provided by operating activities for the first nine months of fiscal 2024 was \$123.8 million compared to \$167.4 million in the corresponding prior year period.
-The change was primarily due to lower operating income, and an increase in working capital, which stemmed from a smaller decline in the wholesale cost of propane compared to the sharp decline in the prior year period.
+Net cash provided by operating activities for the first nine months quarter of fiscal 2024 2025 was \$123.8 million \$8.8 million compared to \$167.4 million net cash used in operating activities of \$12.8 million in the corresponding prior year period.
+The change increase was primarily due to lower higher operating income, and an increase in working capital, which stemmed from a smaller decline lower level of variable-based compensation paid for awards earned in the wholesale cost of propane compared to the sharp decline in the respective prior year period, and the timing of payments on certain other operating activities.

 Investing Activities.
-Net cash used in investing activities of \$60.0 million for the first nine months of fiscal 2024 consisted of capital expenditures of \$40.4 million (including approximately \$24.4 million to support the growth of operations and \$16.0 million for maintenance expenditures), \$12.2 million used to fund the acquisitions of certain assets of two retail propane businesses, and \$9.8 million used to fund additional investments in Oberon, IH and another privately held start-up entity.
-This was partially offset by \$2.4 million in proceeds from the sale of property, plant and equipment.
+Net cash used in investing activities of \$60.0 million \$74.5 million for the first nine months quarter of fiscal 2024 2025 consisted of capital expenditures of \$40.4 million \$23.8 million (including approximately \$24.4 million \$19.2 million to support the growth of operations and \$16.0 million \$4.6 million for maintenance expenditures), \$12.2 million \$46.8 million used to fund the acquisitions of certain assets of two retail propane businesses, and \$9.8 million \$4.3 million used to fund additional investments in Oberon IH and another privately held start-up entity, IH.
+This was partially offset by \$2.4 million \$0.4 million in proceeds from the sale of property, plant and equipment.
 See Item 1, Note 4 of this Quarterly Report.

-Net cash used in investing activities of \$157.1 million for the first nine months of fiscal 2023 consisted of the cash funding portion for the RNG Acquisition (net of cash acquired and debt assumed) of \$108.3 million, capital expenditures of \$33.4 million (including approximately \$17.3 million to support the growth of operations and \$16.1 million for maintenance expenditures), \$7.5 million used to fund the acquisition of certain assets of a retail propane business, a \$3.0 million investment in a privately held start-up entity (plus direct transaction costs) and additional investments in Oberon, partially offset by approximately \$3.2 million in proceeds from the sale of property, plant and equipment.
+Net cash used in investing activities of \$157.1 million \$13.9 million for the first nine months quarter of fiscal 2023 2024 consisted of the cash funding portion for the RNG Acquisition (net of cash acquired and debt assumed) of \$108.3 million, capital expenditures of \$33.4 million \$11.2 million (including approximately \$17.3 million \$6.1 million to support the growth of operations and \$16.1 million \$5.1 million for maintenance expenditures), \$7.5 million \$3.2 million used to fund the acquisition of certain assets of a retail propane business, a \$3.0 million an additional investment in a privately held start-up entity (plus direct transaction costs) and an additional investments investment in Oberon, partially offset by approximately \$3.2 million \$0.5 million in proceeds from the sale of property, plant and equipment.